netanelshriki/Elasticsearch-with-spring-boot/README.md

 ## step 3 - custom @Query
-lets we write more complex queries (which in fact is the reason elasticsearch developed for)
+lets we write more complex queries (which in fact is the reason elasticsearch developed for) so lets we add some more Persons in order to run more complex queries, and we save them as we did in section 2.

-this is the way we write a queries in Kibana devtools (we'll elaborate on this later) - it's called query DSL, and is json based query
+this is the way we write a queries in Kibana devtools (we'll elaborate on this later) - it's called query DSL, and is json based query:
 ```json lines
 GET /persons-index/_search
 {